Dave864/Grid_Game/README.md

 * World Creation
   * The starting coordinates of the player are initialized.
 The starting coordinates are section, row, column.
-  * The visible world is made up of 9 sections: Curent, Top_Left, Top, Top_Right, Left, Right, Bottom_Left, Bottom, Bottom_Right.
+  * The visible world is made up of 9 sections: Curent, Top-Left, Top, Top-Right, Left, Right, Bottom-Left, Bottom, Bottom-Right.
   * Each section's cells are created and the sections are placed in the correct positions.
    1. The file path for the section's cell information is created based on what number the section coordinate is.
    2. The information is read from the file and is used to create and position each game object.
   * Each time the player move to a new section, the sections' cells are reassigned to different sections.
    * Player moves to the Top section.
-    1. Cells in the Bottom_Left, Bottom, and Bottom_Right sections are deleted.
+    1. Cells in the Bottom-Left, Bottom, and Bottom-Right sections are deleted.
-    2. Cells in the Left, Current, and Right sections are moved to the Bottom_Left, Bottom, and Bottom_Right sections respectively.
+    2. Cells in the Left, Current, and Right sections are moved to the Bottom_Left, Bottom, and Bottom-Right sections respectively.
-    3. Cells in the Top_Left, Top, and Top_Right sections are moved to the Left, Current, and Right sections respectively.
+    3. Cells in the Top-Left, Top, and Top-Right sections are moved to the Left, Current, and Right sections respectively.
-    4. The Top_Left, Top, and Top_Right are loaded with new cells.
+    4. The Top-Left, Top, and Top-Right are loaded with new cells.
    * Player moves to the Bottom section.
-    1. Cells in the Top_Left, Top, and Top_Right sections are deleted.
+    1. Cells in the Top-Left, Top, and Top-Right sections are deleted.
-    2. Cells in the Left, Current, and Right sections are moved to the Top_Left, Top, and Top_Right sections respectively.
+    2. Cells in the Left, Current, and Right sections are moved to the Top-Left, Top, and Top-Right sections respectively.
-    3. Cells in the Bottom_Left, Bottom, and Bottom_Right sections are moved to the Left, Current, and Right sections respectively.
+    3. Cells in the Bottom-Left, Bottom, and Bottom-Right sections are moved to the Left, Current, and Right sections respectively.
-    4. The Bottom_Left, Bottom, and Bottom_Right are loaded with new cells.
+    4. The Bottom-Left, Bottom, and Bottom-Right are loaded with new cells.
    * Player moves to the Left section.
-    1. Cells in the Top_Right, Right, and Bottom_Right sections are deleted.
+    1. Cells in the Top-Right, Right, and Bottom-Right sections are deleted.
-    2. Cells in the Top, Current, and Bottom sections are moved to the Top_Left, Left, and Bottom_Left sections respectively.
+    2. Cells in the Top, Current, and Bottom sections are moved to the Top-Left, Left, and Bottom-Left sections respectively.
-    3. Cells in the Top_Left, Left, and Bottom_Left sections are moved to the Top, Current, and Bottom sections respectively.
+    3. Cells in the Top-Left, Left, and Bottom-Left sections are moved to the Top, Current, and Bottom sections respectively.
-    4. The Top_Right, Right, and Bottom_Right are loaded with new cells.
+    4. The Top-Right, Right, and Bottom-Right are loaded with new cells.
    * Player moves to the Right section.
-    1. Cells in the Top_Left, Left, and Bottom_Left sections are deleted.
+    1. Cells in the Top-Left, Left, and Bottom-Left sections are deleted.
-    2. Cells in the Top, Current, and Bottom sections are moved to the Top_Right, Right, and Bottom_Right sections respectively.
+    2. Cells in the Top, Current, and Bottom sections are moved to the Top-Right, Right, and Bottom-Right sections respectively.
-    3. Cells in the Top_Right, Right, and Bottom_Right sections are moved to the Top, Current, and Bottom sections respectively.
+    3. Cells in the Top-Right, Right, and Bottom-Right sections are moved to the Top, Current, and Bottom sections respectively.
-    4. The Top_Left, Left, and Bottom_Left are loaded with new cells.
+    4. The Top-Left, Left, and Bottom-Left are loaded with new cells.

 ##### Encounter
 This scene loads the arena where the encounter will take place.